ruchivora/AI-Mood-Analyzer/README.md

 **LangChain:** While LangChain boasts numerous advantages, for this project, its ability to dynamically access and process information proved invaluable.
 I leveraged this capability to seamlessly connect to my database, enabling on-demand retrieval of relevant data.

-**GPT API:** GPT API to brings intelligent and context-aware features to the project.
+**GPT API:** GPT API brings intelligent and context-aware features to the project.